LyaraVillanova/AresWave/README.md

 This is needed to build the internal components before installation.

-8) Build the embedded engine
+8) Build the embedded engine.
 From the root directory of AresWave (where setup.py is located):
 ```
 python -m build .
 ```
 This step compiles the embedded Fortran components (from DSMpy-based modules).

-9) Install the package
+9) Install the package.
 Once built, install AresWave locally with:
 ```
 pip install dist/*.tar.gz
 ```